more sunny pics

 I think more and more people within the Church get this.
 They know that the building is not the church, is not special, is not "holy."
 Not everyone- I understand.
 But more and more understand that the church is the people and can meet and worship anywhere.
 Yeah- anywhere- School Auditoriums (though that one personally makes me me shudder for aesthetic reasons), homes, pubs (yeah Pub Church!) and even... dare I say it?... "church" buildings.

-"Early Methodist success was about the power of many small missional groups multiplying direct personal ministry and social witness in the name of Jesus.
+Maybe I'll write my thoughts on this soon, but in the meantime here is a very neat site to check out:"Early Methodist success was about the power of many small missional groups multiplying direct personal ministry and social witness in the name of Jesus.
 Later institutional success for the denomination came by creating larger attractional congregations and other institutions as the primary focus of ministry.
 These could have a bigger initial impact, but ultimately only in an additive, rather than multiplicative, way.Read the rest (second post down)

 The core change needed is a change in hearts and behavior by each of us-- to shift our PRIMARY focus from what someone else needs to do to what I and we here, where we are, CAN do to reach out directly, not primarily through some mediated process (whether worship, hospitality, or institutional reform)...